skandium/skandium.github.io/_posts/2023-03-20-gradient-boosting-neurips.markdown

 date:   2023-03-20
 categories: technical
 comments: true
+description: "Our second place finish in the NeurIPS 2022 Traffic4cast competition using gradient boosting."
 ---

 This is a long overdue summary of our experience from the NeurIPS 2022 [Traffic4cast](https://www.iarai.ac.at/traffic4cast/challenge/) (t4c22) competition.